goatslacker/alt/docs/createActions.md

 # createActions

-> (ActionsClass: function, exportObj: ?object): [Actions](actions.md)
+> (ActionsClass: function, exportObj: ?object, ...constructorArgs): [Actions](actions.md)

 This is a function that takes in a class of actions and returns back an object with those actions defined.
 The second argument `exportObj` is optional and provides a way to export to a specific object.
-This is useful when you have circular dependencies you can either export to an app managed global or straight to `exports`.
+This is useful when you have circular dependencies you can either export to an app managed global or straight to `exports`. `constructorArgs` are passed to the `ActionClass` constructor.

 # generateActions